yogeshhegde/processor-sdk-doc/source/rtos/PDK_Platform_Software/Boot_Board_and_EVM_Abstractions/Board_Support.rst

   Refer to `TI PinMux
   Tool <http://processors.wiki.ti.com/index.php/TI_PinMux_Tool>`__ for
   more information.
+| For DRA7xx device, pinmux data is generated by the TI Pad Config Tool
+  (PCT).
+Please contact TI for more assistance in obtaining this tool.
+  Otherwise, values can be found through the device Data Manual (DM).

 .. raw:: html

    <div
-   style="margin: 5px; padding: 2px 10px; background-color: #ecffff; border-left: 5px solid #3399ff;">
+   style="margin: 5px 25px; padding: 2px 10px; background-color: #ecffff; border-top: 1px solid #3399ff; border-bottom: 1px solid #3399ff;">

 **NOTE**

-Pinmux is needed for AM3/AM4/AM5/K2G devices.
+Pinmux is needed for AM3/AM4/AM5/DRA7/K2G devices.
 Pinmux is not needed for C66x or K2H/K2E/K2L devices, and the BOARD_INIT_PINMUX_CONFIG option is ignored when called in a C66x or K2H/K2E/K2L board library.

 .. raw:: html

    </div>

 .. rubric::  Custom Board Library
    :name: custom-board-library

 #.
 Set up your build environment according to the `Building the RTOS